Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Sequence of approximate solutions

 So in order to improve on these estimates, we just need to ensure that the inhomogeneous terms in \eqref{einstein scalar field tensor normalized equations} decay as desired.
 Indeed,

 Therefore, the off-diagonal improvements on the estimates for $\ce_n$ ensure that

 The rest of the terms are clear.

 Now we are ready to improve on the estimates for $E_n(\p_\tau,\p_\tau)$ and $\cm_n$.
 First note that there is a potential loss of derivatives in the system \eqref{einstein scalar field tensor normalized equations}, since the right-hand side contains $\diver_{h_n} \cm_n$ and $d( E_n(\p_\tau,\p_\tau) )$.
 But this is not an issue for us, since we already have estimates for spatial derivatives of all orders for $E_n(\p_\tau,\p_\tau)$ and $\cm_n$.
 We start by plugging in the estimate for $\cm_n$ into \eqref{einstein scalar field tensor normalized equations 1}, which yields an improvement for $E_n(\p_\tau,\p_\tau)$.
 Then we can plug the improved estimate into \eqref{einstein scalar field tensor normalized equations 2}, which now yields an improvement for $\cm_n$.
-We can iterate this process to obtain further improvements, until we are stopped by the terms involving $\ce_n$ and $\s_n$.
-At which point we will have obtained the desired result. \end{proof}
+We can iterate this process to obtain further improvements, until we are stopped by the terms involving $\ce_n$ and $\s_n$, at which point we will have obtained the desired result without time derivatives.
+The estimates for the time derivatives then follow directly from \eqref{einstein scalar field tensor normalized equations}. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{approximate solutions}] Take the sequence $(h_n,\bar K_n,\s_n)$ as given by Proposition~\ref{construction of the approximate solutions}.
 It only remains to show that the estimates for $K_n$, $E_n$ and $\Box_{g_n}\s_n - V' \circ \s_n$ hold.
 The convergence estimates for $K_n$ follow from Lemma~\ref{error in the approximate weingarten map} and those for $\bar K_n$.
 Finally, the estimates for $E_n$ and $\Box_{g_n}\s_n - V' \circ \s_n$ follow from Lemma~\ref{the Einstein scalar field tensor decays very fast}. \end{proof}